 For this reason, we recommend that you contact an immigration attorney to evaluate if your situation warrants an SB-1 visa and proving assistance with the application.

-In many cases the most practical approach is to apply for permanent residence again.
+Fighting for a returning resident visa can be time-consuming and expensive.
+In many cases, the most practical approach is to apply for permanent residence again.
 For family-based immigration cases, a relative will need to start the process by filing Form I-130, Petition for Alien Relative.
+Speak to an immigration lawyer to determine which course makes the most sense for your situation.